WIND SYSTEM's POWER CALCULATION

 7 400-1,000 7.0-9.4 (15.7-21.1) 800-2,000 8.8-11.9 (19.7-26.6)

-These data provide annual average wind power density in watts per 1 square meter of a turbine sweep area.
-Average speeds in the table are based on the so-called Rayleigh speed distribution of equivalent mean wind power density and are given for the sea level.
+These data provide annual average wind power density in watts per one square meter of a turbine sweep area.
+Average speeds in the table are based on the so-called Rayleigh speed distribution and are given for the sea level.
 To get the same density above sea level, the air speed has to increase by 3% per 1000 metre (1% per 1000 ft) elevation.

-Note that the values in the above table were obtained for those sites that are free of obstructions.
-If you have any obstruction such as a tree or a building within 300 feet (100 meters), it is generally recommended to place the turbine at least 10 feet (3 meters) plus the blade length above the top of the highest obstruction.
+Note that the values in the above table were obtained for the sites that are free of obstructions.
+If you have any objects such as a tree or a building within 300 feet (100 meters), it is generally recommended to place the turbine at least 10 feet (3 meters) plus the blade length above the top of the highest obstruction (if it is feasible of course).